Menstrual symptoms and associated myths

 Cognition and the menstrual cycle: the findings of a recent study

-Surprising results challenge previous assumptions
+Surprising results challenge previous hypotheses

 This finding runs counter to an earlier hypothesis that hormonal fluctuations could lead to changes in brain structure and influence mental abilities.
 However, it should be noted that this study generalizes this finding and that individual variations may exist.
 For example, women with irregular cycles or particular sensitivity to hormonal changes might react differently.

-These findings suggest that the effect of hormones on cognition may be more complex than initially thought.
+These results suggest that the effect of hormones on cognition may be more complex than initially thought.
 However, further research is needed to better understand these individual variations and their impact on women's cognitive abilities during their menstrual cycle.